-Below the code editor are several interface buttons: an 'i' icon, a question mark icon, a 'Close' button, a 'Reset' button, and a 'Save' button.
+Below the code editor are several interface buttons: an information icon (i), a question mark icon (?), a 'Close' button (X), a 'Reset' button (refresh), and a 'Save' button (disk).

 Use the Header field to define the public interface for the package.